keitaroinc/ckanext-saml2auth/README.rst

 ------------

 This extension was developed for Python 3 and CKAN 2.9 and then backported to Python 2 + CKAN 2.8.
+This branch is about CKAN 2.8 with Python 2.

 ------------
 Installation